-(6) Mr. Owen acted as CEO of Posera from October 23, 2015 to January 30, 2017, this compensation has been disclosed separately in the Officers Compensation section.
+- (1) Appointed as a director in June 2006 and resigned as a director in May 22, 2018 - (2) Appointed as a director in June 2009 and resigned as a director in March 29, 2019 - (3) Elected as a director in June 2016 and resigned as a director in November 6, 2018 - Mr. Owen acted as CEO of Posera from October 23, 2015 to January 30, 2017, this compensation has been disclosed separately in the Officers Compensation section.
 Mr. Owen also received compensation for the year as a director of Posera, this has been disclosed separately in the Director Compensation Table.
 Mr. Owen prior to being appointed the CEO of the Corporation did receive compensation as a director which is included in director compensation section later in the information circular.
 Mr. Owen became the Executive Chairman and ceased to be the CEO of the Corporation on January 30, 2017.
-Mr. Owen resigned his directorship on May 22nd, 2018.

-(7) Elected as a director in January 2017.
+Mr. Owen resigned his directorship on May 22nd, 2018. - (5) Appointed as a director in January 2017.